Kitware/tangelo/docs/coding-style-guide.rst

 Though JSLint is used as something of a gold standard, there are other conventions that JSLint has no opinion on, such as programming patterns for implementing namespaces or constructing objects.
-The preferred practices for XDATA Web are also listed here.
+The preferred practices for Tangelo are also listed here.

 Code style
 ----------